antfriend/semantic_bit_theory/docs/enhancement_plan.md

 - When in doubt, treat utterance as a conceptual declaration
 - Aligns with "particle" in particle/wave duality (discrete snapshot)

+**Design Decision**: We considered adding a "fragment" type for truly ambiguous cases, but opted to keep the simpler default-to-point approach.
+This maintains theoretical consistency and avoids adding complexity for consumers who would need to handle an additional type with unclear semantics.

 ---

 ## Enhancement 5: Article Detection Rules

 ### Rule
 **If "a", "an", or "the" precedes a word → that word is part of a noun/Point clause**

+**Scope**: This is an **English-specific heuristic**.
+Article-based detection will not work for other languages (e.g., Chinese, Japanese, Russian).
+Version 2.0 is explicitly scoped for English text.

 ```
 Visual Detection Pattern: